 Four Peaks Amethyst Mine & Helicopter Tour

 Scottsdale is a place of extremes—that’s why I love it so much.
 I can shop in cosmopolitan stores, enjoy fine dining, luxuriate in spas or hike the wilderness of the Sonoran Desert.
 As you wander Scottsdale, you’ll notice beautiful mountains surround us.
 Just over the city’s eastern border, past the town of Fountain Hills, are the majestic Matatzal Mountains, dominated by Four Peaks.
 I was thrilled and surprised to discover, after 25 years of living here, that Four Peaks Amethyst Mine sits high up on its namesake peaks.
-What’s even more shocking is that you can visit the mine (albeit only twice a year) via helicopter, creating an unforgettable experience.
+What’s even more shocking is that you can visit the mine (albeit only a few times each year) via helicopter, creating an unforgettable experience.